The Bachelorette Recap Wills Goes Home

 This episode really muscles in some drama between the guys, insinuating that the remaining men don't think Becca and Colton are right together.
 Blake and Garrett in particular are incredulous when Colton returns with a rose.
 For the most part, all of the men are struggling with jealousy at this point, although Blake is highlighted as more obsessive.
 Blake is very concerned with getting a one-on-one.
 And don't worry — he does.
 But Garrett gets a date first.

-"I'm not perfect, I know you're probably not perfect, the world's not perfect, but we could be perfect together," he tells her, almost directly quoting Next to Normal.
-Becca gets weepy at his admission.
+"I'm not perfect, I know you're probably not perfect, the world's not perfect, but we could be perfect together," he tells her, almost directing quoting Next to Normal.
+At his admission, Becca gets weepy.
 She wishes she could tell him the same, but, alas, the rules of the game are strict.

 Advertisement

 At his dinner, which is requisitely emotional, he reveals that he's had a complicated home life.
-His mother, he says, had an affair with his basketball coach/English teacher.
-He was 15, and they lived in a small town.
+His mother, he says, had an affair wit his basketball coach/English teacher.
+He was fifteen, and they lived in a small town.
 This meant that the whole town knew.
 Poor Blake would make a great character in an episode of The O.C.

 Most importantly, he tells Becca that he's in love with her.
 Becca is flustered and excited in return.
 So much love!
 She feels the same way, but she can't reveal it just yet.